EMAN Stock Forecast: All the More Reason to Consider eMagin Corporation (EMAN) Now

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -19.18% loss in the last 1 month and extending the period to 3 months gives it a 142.45%, and is -16.58% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 10.53% over the week and 12.83% over the month.
+The stock witnessed a -22.73% loss in the last 1 month and extending the period to 3 months gives it a 121.30%, and is 10.98% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 14.81% over the week and 12.87% over the month.

 eMagin Corporation (EMAN) Analyst Forecasts